惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Ubuntu kernel images on Focal Fossa (20.04 LTS) and later are affected.
 Ubuntu Bionic Beaver (18.04 LTS) only has the vulnerable code on the HWE kernel versions (5.4).

-In Ubuntu, the vulnerability fix will be distributed through the Linux kernel image packages.
-Until the Linux kernel security update is available, the default Ubuntu configuration is not affected because it disables the vulnerable kernel module from automatically loading.
+In Ubuntu, the vulnerability is distributed through the Linux kernel image packages.
+Prior to the Linux kernel security update being made available, the default Ubuntu configuration was not affected because it disables the vulnerable kernel module from automatically loading.
 This default mitigation impacts programs that use RDS networking.
 Users that need this functionality would have to explicitly load the rds module, a configuration that would allow this vulnerability to be exploited.

 ReleasePackage NameFixed Version